International Foundation Year - Sports ScienceStudy level: International Pathways Programme

 Here, we focus on physiological systems in the human body and how these systems interact to create a steady state (homeostasis).
-You’ll explore the basic anatomical structures of the main biological systems in the human body while observing the function and purpose of these systems and how they help regulate homeostasis.
+You’ll explore the basic anatomical structures of the main biological systems in the human body, while observing the function and purpose of these systems and how they help to regulate homeostasis.

 This International Foundation Year will be delivered by CU, part of the Coventry University Group, for and on behalf of Coventry University.
-You will be taught using various approaches, which may include lessons and individual and group tutorials.
+You will be taught using various academic techniques, which may include lessons and individual and group tutorials.
 You will also have self-study materials to follow outside of the classroom.

-Each one of the modules requires the equivalent of between 225 and 300 study hours.
+- Each one of the modules requires the equivalent of between 225 and 300 study hours.
 They run over a six-week period and are taught consecutively, with a combination of assessments in each six-week block.

-You will receive approximately 18 hours of teaching contact hours per week.
+- You will receive approximately 18 hours of teaching contact hours per week.
 This will be a combination of lectures (which may take place in person on-campus or live online).
-There will also be regular small group or individual tutorials.
-The remaining study hours required for the module will be self-guided.*
+There will also be regular, small group or individual tutorials.
+The remaining study hours required for the module will be self-guided.

-The Coventry University Group assessment strategy ensures that our courses are fairly assessed and allows us to monitor student progression towards achieving the intended learning outcomes.
+The assessment strategy ensures that our study routes are fairly assessed and allows us to monitor your progression.